justinjohn0306/MangaRestoration-Windows/README.md

 <!-- -------------------------------------------------------- -->

 # Setup
-Follow this [video](https://youtu.be/uCTa4NUSwBs) tutorial to follow the installation process easily.
+Follow this YouTube [tutorial](https://youtu.be/uCTa4NUSwBs) or if you have any questions feel free to join my [discord](https://discord.gg/sE8R7e45MV) and ask there.

 <!-- -------------------------------------------------------- -->
 ## Start